brinkmsw/Python-Live-Project/README.md

 # Python-Live-Project

 ## Introduction
-For two weeks I took part in a project through the Tech Academy to simulate a real devolper enviroment.
+For two weeks I took part in a project through the Tech Academy to simulate a real devoloper enviroment.
 I, and a few other students, work on the same project adding our own apps and pulling and pushing our own code.
 The experience was eye opening, I learned alot about Python, the Django Framework, APIs, Beautiful Soup, and proper version control.
 Below you will find snippets of my code and an in depth explaination of the process.

 ## CRUD Functionality